rethinkdb/horizon/client/README.md

 # Fusion Client Library

-The Fusion client library is how your app will interact with the [Fusion server](/server).
+The Fusion client library.
+Built to interact with the [Fusion Server](/server) websocket API.
+Provides all the tooling to build a fully-functional and reactive front-end web application.

-## Setup and Building
+## Building

-You first need to install dependencies and then build the client library using the build script.
+You first need to install dependencies and then you may build the client library using the build script.

 1. `npm install`
 2. `./build.js [--watch]`

 ## Running tests

-* Open `test/test.html` in your browser after getting setup and while you also have Fusion server running.
+* Open `test/test.html` in your browser after getting setup and while you also have Fusion server with the `--unsecure` flag running on `localhost`.

 ## Docs

 ### Getting Started

+While you could build and import this library, you wouldn't have any place to connect to!
+Once you have the [Fusion Server](/server) running, the Fusion client library is hosted by the server as seen in the getting started example below.

-First you need to ensure that you have included the `fusion.js` client library.
+First you need to ensure that you have included the `fusion.js` client library in your HTML.

 ```html
 ...